useforgefitness/forgefitness-privacy/index.md

 Forge Fitness is built on a simple principle: **your data stays on your device.** The app has no servers, no accounts, and no analytics.
-We cannot see your data ‚Äî not because we promise not to look, but because it never leaves your phone in the first place.
+We cannot see your data — not because we promise not to look, but because it never leaves your phone in the first place.

 ## What the app stores, and where